Noel's House Party: Three to Go

-A game from towards the end of Series Eight.
+A game from towards the end of series 8.
 Noel would link up with three regional news programmes, who would each bring an improbable-sounding news story from their region.
 The contestants would have to guess whether the stories were true or false.

 Mr Blobby

-In 1992, during series two of House Party, the character Mr Blobby was introduced as a way for Noel Edmonds to play practical jokes on celebrities.
+In 1992, during series 2 of House Party, the character Mr Blobby was introduced as a way for Noel Edmonds to play practical jokes on celebrities.
 The success of the character resulted in a large amount of merchandise, public appearances and even theme parks based around the character.
-Mr Blobby was portrayed by Barry Killerby, except for a performance in November 1994, when, due to illness, Mr Blobby was portrayed by Kevin Hall, a performer from the Crinkley Bottom theme park in Morecambe.
+Mr Blobby was portrayed by Barry Killerby.

 Mr Blobby was dropped from the show after series 7, but made a surprise reappearance in the final ever episode.
 During that episode, he ordered Edmonds to confess that dropping him from the show was a mistake, telling Edmonds to say "I wouldn't be in this mess if I hadn't sacked him."